 Along with the required forms of identification and fees, you also need to take your learner's permit and a vehicle to use during the road test.
 You must have proof of insurance for the vehicle.
 Also, the inspection sticker, license plates, and registration must be up-to-date.

-Generally, the road test fee is $16.
-However, your fee may vary depending on your location.
-The OMV suggests planning your road test between 1 p.m. and 3 p.m.
-No tests are given between 11 a.m. and 1 p.m.
+Your road test fee may vary depending on your location.
+The OMV does not offer tests between 11 a.m. and 1 p.m.

 Once you have your intermediate license, you may drive with passengers or alone.
-If you plan to drive between 11 p.m. and 5 a.m., you must be accompanied by a licensed driver who is at least age 21.
+If you plan to drive between 11 p.m. and 5 a.m., you must be accompanied by a licensed driver who is at least 21 years old.

-You must have your intermediate license until you turn age 17.
+You must have your intermediate license until you turn 17 years old.

 Ready to apply for your full license?
-You can get one at age 17 if you have had your learner's permit and intermediate license for the designated time period.
+You can get a full license at 17 years old if you have had your learner's permit and intermediate license for the designated time period.

-Take the appropriate forms of identification, fee payment, proof of completion of the 38-hour Driver Education Course, proof of insurance and valid inspection, plate, and registration information for the vehicle you use for testing, as well as a parent or legal guardian to sign for you.
+Take the appropriate forms of identification, fee payment, proof of completion of the Driver Education Course of 38 hours, proof of insurance and valid inspection, plate, and registration information for the vehicle you use for testing, as well as a parent or legal guardian to sign for you.

 Check out our Driver Education, Drivers Training, and Practice Tests sections for information regarding driver education courses, training, and tips for safe driving.